-- In general, when increasing Passes, the Cutting force setting can be decreased.
-For example, you may find a cardstock that requires a Cutting force of 55 to cut in a single pass will only need a Cutting force of 45 if cutting in two passes. - Passes is recommended in the following situations: - Outting thicker denser materials, such as chipboard, where multiple passes allow the blade to progressively "carve" through the material - Outting certain fibrous materials, such as fabric, where a second pass will ensure that all of the fibers have been cleanly cut - Cutting intricate or detailed shapes (such as script titles) from certain materials, such as heavy or textured cardstock, where a single pass may leave certain spots not cleanly cut
+- Passes is recommended in the following situations: - Cutting thicker denser materials, such as chipboard, where multiple passes allow the blade to progressively "carve" through the material - Cutting certain fibrous materials, such as fabric, where a second pass will ensure that all of the fibers have been cleanly cut - Cutting intricate or detailed shapes (such as script titles) from certain materials, such as heavy or textured cardstock, where a single pass may leave certain spots not cleanly cut - Cutting rhinestone template material where a second pass results in much cleaner weeding of the cut circles

-- Outting rhinestone template material where a second pass results in much cleaner weeding of the cut circles - Passes can also be set on the Skycut control panel when, for example, a cut is being made using a USB flash drive.
+- Passes can also be set on the Skycut control panel when, for example, a cut is being made using a USB flash drive.
 However, unlike using Passes from SignCut Pro, the blade does not stay down to repeat the cut.
-The Passes function behaves like a repeat cut. - Press the USB button on the main screen and you will see a Passes button in the window which opens:
+The Passes function behaves like a repeat cut. - ♦ If you are only using the left side or only the right side, press the USB button on the Main Screen and you will see a Passes button in the window which opens: